Waqas Barkat

 Waqas Barkat (born 17 February 1990) is a Pakistani-born Hong Kong cricketer.
-Barkat is a right-handed batsman who fields as a wicket-keeper.
+Barkat is a right-handed batsman and wicket-keeper.
 He was born in Rawalpindi, Punjab.

 Having played age group cricket for Hong Kong Under-19s in the 2010 Under-19 World Cup, he proceeded to make his World Cricket League debut for Hong Kong in the 2011 World Cricket League Division Three, where he helped Hong Kong earn promotion to 2011 World Cricket League Division Two.
-It was in this tournament that he made his List A debut against Uganda.
+It was in this tournament that he made his List A debut against Uganda on 8 April 2011.
 He played 5 further List A matches in the competition, the last coming against Papua New Guinea.
 In his 6 matches, he scored 49 runs at a batting average of 8.16, with a high score of 25.
 Behind the stumps he took 9 catches and made 3 stumpings.

 He made his One Day International debut against Afghanistan in the 2014 ACC Premier League on 1 May 2014.

 In September 2019, he was named in Hong Kong's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In November 2019, he was named in Hong Kong's squad for the Cricket World Cup Challenge League B tournament in Oman.